 Pros: The cost of living is affordable compared to other European countries, and there is a pleasant climate, excellent healthcare, and a high quality of life.

-Cons: Language barrier can be an issue in smaller towns, bureaucratic processes can be time intensive, and older properties may lack insulation.
+Cons: Language barriers can be an issue in smaller towns, bureaucratic processes can be time-consuming, and older properties may lack insulation.

-How much do I need to retire in Portugal in 2024?
+How much money do you need to retire comfortably in Portugal?

 Portugal is one of the most affordable European countries, offering a low-cost lifestyle.
 Depending on your chosen region, you can comfortably retire in Portugal with a monthly income ranging from €1,400 to €2,400.